 If there’s a Master Gardener program at a university near you, that’s also a good place to find people with plenty of seeds and gardening tips to share.

 2. Plan the Event

-Once you have a group of reliable volunteers, hold a meeting to begin planning your seed exchange.
-Two good times to hold a seed exchange are in late fall, when the growing season has just ended and people have had time to collect seeds from their crops, and near the end of winter, when people are just beginning to think about their spring garden.
+Once you have a group of interested gardeners, discuss when and where you’d like to hold your seed swap.
+Two good times for a seed exchange are in late fall when the growing season has just ended and people have had time to collect seeds from their crops, and near the end of winter when people are just beginning to think about their spring gardens.

 3. Gather Seeds

-The most important ingredient in any seed exchange is, of course, the seeds.
-There’s a good chance you may have more “customers” looking for seed than contributors with seed to offer.
+The most critical ingredient in any seed exchange is the seeds.
+There’s a good chance you may have more “customers” looking for seeds than contributors with seeds to offer.
 To make sure you have enough for everyone, it’s best to start collecting seeds well ahead of time.

 4. Find a Venue